-Like all workers in California, construction workers’ are required by law to be covered by workers’ compensation.
+Like all workers in California, construction workers are required by law to be covered by workers’ compensation.
 It provides assistance when one is injured on the job and protects the rights of the injured employee.
 The employer cannot penalize or fire employees for filing a workers’ compensation claim.
-Most of the time, employers are required to pay disability while the injured employee is unable to work.
+Most of the time, employers are required to pay for disability while the injured employee is unable to work.

 Workers’ compensation does have limits and does not allow for damages for pain and suffering.
-The workers’ compensation insurance held by your employer could pay medical expenses, disability, income, death benefits, permanent disability compensation, medical benefits, and vocational rehabilitation, when the injury and circumstance warrants.
+The workers’ compensation insurance held by your employer could pay medical expenses, disability, income, death benefits, permanent disability compensation, medical benefits, and vocational rehabilitation when the injury and circumstance warrants.
 See the paragraph below regarding third parties who are also at fault for construction accidents.

 We will answer all your questions including if you are wondering how State Disability Insurance (SDI) works, what the workman comp benefits would be specifically for you, and how much a workers’ comp lawyer costs or how much a work injury attorney costs?
 You will not have to pay anything unless and until we win your case.

 Due to the many moving parts of a construction site, many construction accidents not only qualify for workers’ compensation because you were hurt on the job but they also qualify for a civil third party work injury claim.
 This is the case when there are one or more responsible parties for your workplace injury other than just your employer.